promptmike/skills-tracker/tryhackme/pre-security/introduction_to_cyber_security/notes/defensive_security_intro.md

 Dynamic Malware Analysis works by running Malware in a controlled environment to observe its behaviour.
 Forensically analyse Incidents across the network and gather Threat Intelligence to inform a prevention, detection and response strategy.

+## Task 3 - Practical Example of Defensive Security

+### The Scenario

+Pretend you are a SOC Analyst watching a Security Information and Event Management (SIEM) dashboard.
+Conduct DFIR and use tools such as SIEMs for SOC Analysis to develop Threat Intelligence and prepare a security response.

+As a SOC Analyst you must determine which alerts are harmful.
+Conduct Digital Forensics and Analyse alerts on your SIEM to develop Threat Intelligence and informed Incident Response.

+Some alerts are harmless mistakes such as a user forgetting their password.
+Develop Threat Intelligence and discern harmful Incidents to inform DFIR.

+An unknown IP address could be a new user or a malicious attacker.
+Develop Threat Intelligence and identify the nature of Incidents to inform DFIR.

+### Simulating a SIEM

+THM offers virtual SIEMs to practice detection, analysis and response.
+Practice developing Threat Intelligence and identifying the nature of Incidents in a safe environment and learn to inform DFIR.

+The View Site button starts the virtual SIEM.
+Practice developting Threat Intelligence and identifying the nature of Incidents safely on a remote machine to learn how to inform DFIR.

+The Static Site contains a flag for you to capture.
+Practice Threat Intelligence and SOC Analysis of Incidents in safe CTF challenges to learn how to inform DFIR operations.

+### What's next?

+The information covered here is the foundation of Blue Teaming.
+Practice Threat Intelligence, SOC Analysis, DFIR and Malware Analysis in safe CTF challenges as the foundation for Blue Teaming.

+The room Search Skills is recommended as the next step.
+Continue to practice Threat Intelligence, SOC Analysis, DFIR, Malware Analysis and other foundational skills in a safe CTF environment.